nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Editing a patient record: `edit`

-In a situation when you want to update a patient's phone number or other particulars this feature can allow you to do so.
+Let's say a patient has moved to a different address or undergone significant changes in their medical history.
+Use the `edit` command to edit their personal particulars.

 Format: `edit INDEX [i/NRIC] [n/NAME] [dob/DATE OF BIRTH] [p/PHONE] [e/EMAIL] [a/ADDRESS] [d/DRUGALLERGIES] [g/GENDER] [ad/DOCTOR] [t/TAG]…​ [m/MEDICINE]…​`